 - Are the colors correct?

 Only the image is subjective.
-Anyone can debate what the artist was trying to say, it’s fun and it’s all conjecture, but that discussion starts from a tangible base.
-Everyone knows the artist was in full control and intended to draw that particular line or paint that colour.
+Anyone can debate what the artist was trying to say, it’s fun and it’s all conjecture, but with realism, that discussion starts from a tangible base.
+Everyone knows the artist was in full control of their craft and medium.
+Their use of color and line is deliberate.

-Sure there can be an element of grandstanding and showing off when it comes to hyperrealists.
-It does say ‘look at what I can do.’
-So what?
+Sure there can be an element of grandstanding and showing off when it comes to hyperrealism.
+The artist is saying ‘look at what I can do.’

-Any artist putting themselves out there, on public display, wants the same thing.
-We all crave attention and hyperrealism gets you noticed.
+Does that matter?
+Any artist putting themselves out there, on public display, craves attention, and with hyperrealism, you certainly get noticed.

 Stylized or abstract art relies much more on serendipity and happenstance.
-No one will ever know what the artist was ever intending to do.
+No one will ever know what the artist intended to do.
 Probably nothing.
-If everything is subjective there’s only flights of fancy to talk about.
+If everything is subjective there are only flights of fancy to talk about.

 I got into Hyperrealism by accident.
 It evolved through circumstances.
-I wasn’t always so obsessed with detail.
-I gradually got ‘better’ at drawing because I worked in front of the public.
+I wasn’t always obsessed with detailed works of art.
+My drawings became more realistic because I worked in front of the public, in the real world.

-Each day I would sit down at a market stall and draw in order to entice my customers over to have a look and sell them my prints.
+Each day I would sit down at a market stall and draw in order to entice my customers over to have a look.
+My motive was to sell them my prints.

-My first portfolio of drawings were life-like and representational.
-All the proportions were correct, but I saw no reason to waste time on pointless detail.
+My drawings were always life-like and representational, in as much as the proportions were correct, but I saw no reason to waste time on pointless detail.

 In fact, there came a point where there was a disincentive to finish a drawing.
 It was like throwing money away.
-I could gain more sales by having a half completed hyperrealistic drawing on display.
-Some of my ‘works in progress’ were on the drawing board all summer long.
+I could gain more sales by having a half-completed piece of art on display.
+Some of my ‘works in progress’ were on the drawing board all summer long!

 I drew to impress and it worked.
-The public were fascinated, not just by the skill, but the personality type that can focus for that long.
+The public was fascinated, not just by the amount of skill involved, but how I could focus for that length of time.